logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/usage.md

 ### Data lake/object based connectors

-For data sources based on object/file storage such as AWS S3, ADLS, GCS, we set the full object path in the `path` argument and users should pass a Spark data format to the `data_format` argument.
+For data sources based on object/file storage such as AWS S3, ADLS, GCS, we set the full object path in the `path` argument and users should pass a Spark data format (parquet, csv, orc, hudi, delta) to the `data_format` argument.

 === "PySpark"
     ```python